 Bag of Holding: Your adventurer can carry around a dozen dead wolves, three barrels of booze, a massive supply of food, and 800 million fistfuls of sand in his backpack, but the weight will still slow him to a snail's pace.

 Carrying a giant will slow you down significantly.
 Picking up a second will slow you down significantly less.
 There's no difference between carrying three giants in your backpack and carrying thirty.

 Death Seeker: "I will agree to travel with you if you lead me to glory and death." — Said by some NPCs upon joining the party.
 Although they don't specify whose death.

-Dump Stat: Adventurer creation started letting you lower attributes below average to free up more points in late DF2010, but some attributes currently serve no purpose in Adventure Mode (Creativity, Linguistic Ability, Patience) or at all (Musicality).
+Dump Stat: Adventurer creation started letting you lower attributes below average to free up more points, but some attributes currently serve no purpose in Adventurer Mode (Creativity, Linguistic Ability, Patience) or at all (Musicality).
 Also, Analytical Ability is only used for knapping stones, which is something that essentially only done for Stat Grinding purposes.

-Idiosyncratic Difficulty Levels: No direct difficulty levels, but in Adventure mode there are three tiers for the level of ability points you start with: peasant, hero, and demigod.
+Idiosyncratic Difficulty Levels: No direct difficulty levels, but in Adventure mode there are three tiers for the level of ability and attribute points you start with, the latter of which also decides your maximum attributes: peasant, hero, and demigod.